 I was hit by a commercial vehicle in Nevada….Who can I file a lawsuit against

-Depending on the circumstances and applicable law, there are four parties that accident victims can potentially sue following a commercial vehicle accident in Nevada:
+Depending on the circumstances and applicable law, there are four parties that accident victims can potentially sue following a commercial motor vehicle accident in Nevada:

 - The driver;